x1nx3r/hypr-catpuccin-dotfiles/README.md

 # hypr-catpuccin-dotfiles
 Dotfiles for my hyprland catpuccin rice
+All of the folder above goes to .config folder

 # Prerequisites :
 - hyprland (https://hyprland.org/) follow the wiki to install it or just get it from the AUR